AdrianWarman-Orkes/SampleWorker-CSharp/README.md

 Before running this worker, you must:

-- Install the Conductor C# SDK (dotnet add package conductor-csharp)
+- Install the Conductor C# SDK

+Run:

+dotnet add package conductor-csharp

 - Have access to an Orkes Conductor instance (Orkes Cloud or self-hosted)
 - Create an Application inside Orkes Console
 - Generate an API Key and API Secret